My Last Supper poem on Diana Butler Bass

 It gives me great pleasure to know that the oak at the base was once a lectern, and the lighter wood on top a dining table.
 The words written around it are from the ancient chants, the “O” Antiphons.
 These chants came into being when people did not call for Jesus to come at Christmas, but instead used names from the Prophets – like Emmanuel, God with us – to name their hopes.
 The first few centuries of the Christian Era saw these great prayers, the “O” Antiphons, sung during Advent, calling on Christ to come now, and to come again.

-You can listen to the old chant, and read Malcolm Guite’s sonnet, and much more, here.
+You can listen to the old chant, and read Malcolm Guite’s sonnet which draws on it, and much more, here.

 This coming week, let’s hold on to hope, look for signs of the life of God breaking through, and see where we can be part of that move towards a more beautiful, loving, hopeful world.